-Why cruise ships visit Marksburg Castle
+Why visit Marksburg Castle

 Over the centuries Marksburg Castle has grown bit-by-bit from its original keep (still in the center of the complex).
 Most of the additions were for defense, which is obvious as you walk through the complex.

 The Marksburg Castle experience

-The “Great Battery”
+Castle defense: the “Great Battery”

-The wine cellar
+Marksburg Castle wine cellar

-Wine, not beer, has always been the traditional drink in these parts.
+Wine, not beer, has traditionally been the preferred drink in these parts of Germany.
 Because castle water was unclean, everyone drank wine.
-Don't get excited though, because the wine was less alcoholic than today's beer.
+Don't get too excited about that though, because the wine was actually less alcoholic than today's beer.

 The servants were able to stoke the fire without being seen by the noble family simply by opening the little metal door in this photo.
 The triangular chair was used to make the job more comfortable; that's not a backrest, it's what the servant would lean on.

 The residential apartments

 The privy/toilet was the most vulnerable and yet the most necessary room of all.
 It was also one of the most memorable things in the entire tour.

-I had mistakenly assumed that the occupants used chamber pots, but no … they had an actual room for such important functions.
-It was a small room, containing an outhouse-type seat, that stuck out from the side of the building.
-It hung over a pigsty that, I assume, took care of any – er – droppings.
+I had mistakenly assumed that the occupants used chamber pots for their waste, but no … they had an actual room for such important functions!
+It was little more than an upstairs outhouse, a small outhouse-type seat in a tiny room that stuck out from the side of the building.
+The privy was positioned over a pigsty that, I assume, took care of any – er – droppings.

 This is probably the only bathroom I've ever seen that locks from the outside.
 A clever idea, actually, because was such a weak point in the castle's defenses.
 Every potential invader knew that this toilet room would provide easy access to the building.
 All they had to do was use a ladder and climb through the opening on the bottom.
 The lock solved that problem.

 Marksburg Castle was actually a community, with a lot of people living within its walls.
 Just as in every similar building of the era, it had a chapel for the residents.
 Marksburg, in fact, was named after St. Mark and its chapel was therefore dedicated to him.

 From thinking of heavenly things to thinking of war.